 This morning I’m leaving Mauritania.
 While I will certainly miss my friends, colleagues, students, and hangout spots, it’s time to go.
 I came here on a temporary substitute teaching contract in February 2013, thinking I would only stay a few months.
 It’s been a time of great opportunity, learning, and change.
 Now, four years later, I’m moving on to other places and things.

 After I finished my U.S. Peace Corps service in Sierra Leone, I came home to California with a modest readjustment allowance but without any idea of what to do next.
-I was convinced teaching wasn’t for me.1 I decided I would determine my effectiveness as a Peace Corps Volunteer by being a good community member rather than a Language Arts teacher.
+I was convinced teaching wasn’t for me.
+I decided I would determine my effectiveness as a Peace Corps Volunteer by being a good community member rather than a Language Arts teacher.
 In that, I feel I succeeded.

-Among the stones, I made great Sierra Leonean and American friends, learned to speak Krio and some Loko, spent the majority of my time outdoors, ate delicious food, and learned more about myself and others.
+I made great Sierra Leonean and American friends, learned to speak Krio and some Loko, spent the majority of my time outdoors, ate delicious food, and learned more about myself and others.

 I came home relieved to see my family and friends after so long and ready to settle into the lifestyle I had left.
 When a few weeks of not working turned into a few months, I started getting nervous.
 Was I unemployable?
 How will I pay rent in the outrageous housing market of Southern California?
 But I wasn’t acknowledging my years teaching in West Africa as professional assets.
 An acquaintance of my dad’s encouraged me to try teaching overseas again.

 I started my search at an international school in Freetown, Sierra Leone.
 I had met the director before leaving and we got along.
 The thing that kept me from accepting a job at that time was I would only have around two weeks back in the United States.
 She had already filled the positions for the current year but forwarded my email address to another international school director in Nouakchott.
-After a few email exchanges and three weeks, I was on a plane, heading to a country I knew little about2, ready to teach first grade.
+After a few email exchanges and three weeks, I was on a plane, heading to a country I knew little about, ready to teach first grade.

 A lot has happened in the years since—too much to adequately chronicle.
 I’m pretty lackadaisical about writing publicly, but I’m trying to gain confidence about that.